 24 HOUR TREAT: LIQUID OLIVE

-My meal began with a liquid olive, which has been Adria’s signature dish since elBulli.
+Our meal begins with a liquid olive, which has been Adria’s signature dish since elBulli.
 The TWIST here is obvious: through the magic of food science, olive juice is turned into something that strongly resembles an actual olive.
 However, when you bite it, it is so intensely flavored that it tastes like you are eating an olive’s immortal soul.

 24 HOUR TREAT: CHEESE AIRBAG